weathon/blog/HTTPS.md

 ## 2. HTTP and HTTPS

 Although some websites support HTTPS, they also support a HTTP connect.
 And maybe sometimes they use the same cookie or token orve HTTPS and HTTP.
-This will allow attackers to highjack the HTTP cookies or tokens and use them to log in users' account over HTTPS.
+This will allow attackers to highjack the HTTP cookies or tokens and use them to log in users' accounts over HTTPS.
+And some websites load the images and other course over HTTP and this will also send a request with cookie.